s-yadav/react-number-format/README.md

 6. Its recommended to use formattedValue / value / floatValue based on the initial state (it should be same as the initial state format) which you are passing as value prop.
 If you are saving the `value` key on state make sure to pass isNumericString prop to true.

 7. onValueChange is not same as onChange.
-It gets called on different events.
-So don't make assumption about the event object (second parameter).
-It can be change event or blur event.
+It gets called on whenever there is change in value which can be caused by any event like change or blur event or by a prop change.
+It no longer receives event object as second parameter.

 ### Examples
 #### Prefix and thousand separator : Format currency as text